richardanaya/terraform-digitalocean-cockroachdb_cluster/README.md

-# Terraform + Digital Ocean Hello World
+# Terraform + Digital Ocean CockrachDB Global 3-Node Cluster

+This repo is an example of how to create a global insecure 3-node cluster for experimentation.

 1. Download terraform at https://www.terraform.io/downloads.html and put in a global path